Jesdisciple/WebDevPractice/README.md

 Abstract
 --------

-This propject is intended as a tutorial for:
+This project is intended as a tutorial for:

 1. XHTML 5
 2. CSS 3